SeJV/ComparisonRLapproaches/README.md

 Introduction by Richard S. Sutton and Andrew G. Barto](https://web.stanford.edu/class/psych209/Readings/SuttonBartoIPRLBook2ndEd.pdf).
 #### Dynamic Programming
 A RL approach, where model information is needed, however no exploration or random sampling.
-It will approach the true state values by using the bellman equation with
+It will approach the true state values by using the bellman equation with the knowledge of transition probabilities of the states and their rewards.
 #### off-policy MC Control
 DEBUG
 #### n-step TD-Control